Disclaimer: I don’t own the Lancers and have made no profit from this story.

 He had to admit the more he thought about the baby, the more he became quite content and it shocked him that he could feel like that.
 The prospect of being a father at nineteen didn’t seem to faze him at all, although he knew damn well and good it was going to highly disturb his old man.

 It seemed he was more like his father than he’d ever thought.
 He’d done with Claire exactly what his old man had done to his mother.
-He secretly prayed it wouldn’t turn out the same way and made himself a promise that it would not.
+And now a little worried, he found himself secretly praying it wouldn’t turn out the same way.
+He made himself a promise that it would not.

 The storm when they got to Lancer hit him with all the force of a tornado, the only difference being Murdoch tempered his reaction the instant he’d laid eyes on Claire.

 The normal pleasantries had then passed between them but deep down Johnny had known his father was seething.
 He’d kept his distance for that very reason, always remembering to keep Claire between him and his father.
-He didn’t know what it was about his father and brother that always made him feel like a ten year old.
+He didn’t know what it was about his old man and his brother that always made him feel like a damned ten year old, but they did, nevertheless.

 “What!
 You want to marry?!!
 And you’re going to be a father!
 But you’re just a boy !”
 Murdoch bellowed.
 He turned to Claire.
 “You do know he’s just nineteen, don’t you?”
 His voice was almost accusing.
-He knew darn well she was older.
+Murdoch knew darn well she was older than his boy, much older in fact.

-She pretended to be shocked, her hanky in her hand covering her mouth.
-She turned to face Johnny; hell they all did and in that moment he found himself staring hard at the floor praying for the hole to appear that would swallow him up!
+She pretended to be shocked, her hanky immediately coming to hand, covering her mouth.
+She turned to face Johnny; hell they all did and in that moment he found himself staring hard at the floor, praying for a hole to appear that would swallow him up!
 “But you told me you were nearly twenty three, Johnny!” she accused.

 Scott nearly choked on his bread when he heard his father’s loud, “Bull!”
 It was so unusual for the tall Scot to say anything untoward when a ‘lady’ was present and he briefly wondered if Murdoch felt the same way he did, concerning a certain Miss Claire Stanton.

-But Johnny just looked angry as if it was quite perceivable that he could be twenty three, and then he looked terrible embarrassed.
+But Johnny just looked angry, as if it were quite perceivable that he could be twenty three, and then, he looked terribly embarrassed.

 He heaved in a large breath of air.
 “I’m sorry, Claire but it don’t change the way I feel and the fact that I love you.
 I still want you to be my wife,” he declared defiantly, staring hard at his old man.